ida/stream-me-a-river/README.md

 ----

-1. Show public local streams of several mastodon-instances.
+1. Show streams of several mastodon-instances in one stream.

 2. Prepend one post after another in the stream-view with a pause of same duration between the posts,